 Training yourself to skip the small words is as simple as recognizing that you don't need to pay so much attention to them.
 Simply allow your eyes to continue moving across the unimportant words.

-Over time, your brain will naturally learn to skip over them for you, and you can scan sentences while skipping a significant amount of insignificance.
+Over time, your brain will naturally learn to skip over them for you when fast reading, and you can start scanning and skimming sentences while skipping a significant amount of insignificance.

 7. Practice Using Powerful Software

 The best tools for speed reading practice are simple, common apps that streamline the process of learning the skill.

 There are a few different options to choose from, and most of them provide excellent features that make using them both an exercise in speed reading and a way to save time.

 This is an iOS 8 app that allows you to import articles, documents, and other texts and links into a speed-reading practice app.
 It doubles in value as both a practice tool and a learning tool because by incorporating articles that you'll already want to read, the practice doesn't feel tedious or mechanical.

 Instead, it just feels like reading an article while working on your speed reading.
 Accelerator is highly recommended.